manicinc/logomaker/README.md

 ## Portability Features

-Logomaker is designed to be exceptionally portable:
+Logomaker is designed to be exceptionally portable, maniacally even:

-- **Single-File Option**: The entire application can be bundled into one HTML file
+- **Single-File Option**: The entire application can be bundled into one HTML file.
+The entire UI and styles IS one HTML file!

 - **No Server Required**: Use it offline, on any device with a modern browser

 ## Features

 ### Text Customization

 - Font selection from thousands of royalty-free web fonts
 - Adjustable size, spacing, weight, and case

 ### Gradient Effects

 - 12 preset gradient options
 - Custom gradient creation with up to 3 colors
 - Adjustable direction

 ### Text Effects

 - 10 different glow, outline, and texture effects including neon, retro, and emboss

 ### Border Styles

 - 9 border styles including glowing, pixel, and more

 ### Animations

 - 10 animation types including bounce, float, and glitch
 - Customizable speed and direction

 ### Backgrounds

 - 12 background styles
 - Includes grids, starfields, synthwave, and animated patterns

 ### Export Options

 - PNG (with transparency)
 - SVG (vector-based snapshot)
 - Animation Frames (multiple PNGs packaged in a ZIP)
 - HTML and CSS code export

 ### Advanced Options

 - Custom dimensions
 - Quality settings
 - Custom CSS